philippreinhard/philippreinhard.github.io/content/authors/admin/_index.md

 ## About Me
 ---
-🎓 I hold a double degree in Business Informatics and Entrepreneurship and Innovation Management 📚 with a focus on human-centered and sustainable Artificial Intelligence.
-My academic journey at the Technical University of Darmstadt delved deep into the ethical and sustainable aspects of AI and NLP and its impact on the future of work and society.
+I hold a double degree in Business Informatics and Entrepreneurship & Innovation Management, specializing in human-centered and sustainable Artificial Intelligence.
+My research focuses on generative and agentic AI, exploring how these technologies reshape digital work, service science, and human-AI collaboration.
+Building on experience in IT-driven process optimization and enterprise AI projects with organizations like Campana & Schott and the Institute for Ecological Economy Research, I investigate the design and impact of AI systems on organizations and society.

-👨‍💼 Throughout my professional tenure, I've contributed to IT-driven process optimizations, enterprise-level AI initiatives, and sustainable AI projects.
-This includes work at renowned organizations such as Campana & Schott and the Institute for Ecological Economy Research (IÖW) in Berlin.

-💡 Research Interests: Human-AI Collaboration, Conversational AI, Service Science, Sustainable AI, Digital Work, Agile Organization, IT Project Management, and Software Development.

-📝 My contributions include publications at prestigious conferences like HICSS and DESRIST, focusing on sustainable AI practices, hybrid intelligence systems, and value co-creation in AI systems.

-Feel free to connect and delve deeper into the realms of technology, innovation, and sustainable AI with me! 🌐